 Domestic Water Supply with Gravity Tank

-The domestic water supply system with gravity tank is presented below:
+Domestic water supply system with gravity tank:

-The domestic water supply system with a pressurized tank is presented below:
+Domestic water supply system with pressurized tank: